 Named for its similarity to white powder, this microscopic disease will attack your trees and lawn alike.
 Leaves of infected trees will look like they’ve been covered in flour or baby powder.
 Powdery mildew loves shade, which is not hard to find beneath the canopy of a tree.
 Infected leaves will start to yellow and will eventually wither and die.
 If left untreated, the tree will be frail, opening it up to infection by other bugs and diseases.

-Find Tree Care Near Lubbock
+Get Tree Care in Lubbock

 Is your tree or shrub looking under the weather?
 Let the experts at Ashton Walden Turf Services bring it back to health!
 Our tree and shrub care program tackles all of the most common pests and diseases.
-Plus, we provide targeted nutrients through our biannual deep-root feedings.
-We also offer lawn care services to keep your turfgrass as green as the foliage on your trees.
-To learn more about how we can help your trees or schedule an appointment, you can reach us at (806) 632-3571 or via our online form here.